shoodidagen/linuxgsm-sf/README.md

   data:
 ```

+- Service Name: Defines a service called linuxgsm-sf for the Satisfactory game server.
+- Image: Uses the Docker image gameservermanagers/gameserver:sf for the game server.
+- Container and Hostname: The container is named linuxgsm-sf, and the hostname inside the container is the same.
+- Network Mode: network_mode: host allows the game server to interact directly with the host's network, which is often necessary for game servers to handle traffic properly.
+- Volume: The data:/data volume ensures that game server data (like saved files) is stored persistently.
+- Environment File: Loads environment variables from a file called linuxgsm-sf.env (this file should be created and contains variables to configure the game server).
+- Restart Policy: The container will automatically restart unless you manually stop it, ensuring the game server stays online.
+- Volume Definition: Declares a named volume called data for persistent storage.

 ### environment file

 The environment file is just a best practice, this could also be put straight into the docker-compose.yml but this is a best practice.